victoryang1/DAT-BOS-16/lessons/lesson-15/readme.md

 To measure how much the sales are correlated with each other, we want to compute the _autocorrelation_ of the 'Sales' column.
 In pandas, we'll do this with the `autocorr` function.

 `autocorr` takes one argument, the `lag` - which is how many prior data points should be used to compute the correlation.
 If we set the `lag` to 1, we compute the correlation between every point and the point directly preceding it, while setting `lag` to 10.
-Thi computes the correlation between every point and the point 10 days earlier:
+This computes the correlation between every point and the point 10 days earlier:

 ```python
 data['Sales'].resample('D', how='mean').autocorr(lag=1)